-Ask 2: Increase funding for the Statewide Family Engagement Centers (SFECs) to $20 million in FY 2022.
+Ask 2: Increase the Statewide Family Engagement Centers (SFECs) funding to $20 million in FY 2022.

 Due to COVID-19, effective engagement between families and their schools and teachers is more challenging but is more important than ever.
-The PTA wants to make sure these programs receive additional funding to ensuring families are meaningfully engaged.
+The PTA wants to ensure these programs receive additional funding to ensure families are meaningfully engaged.
 The ask is for support for a bipartisan program providing federal grants to statewide entities to promote and implement evidence-based family engagement strategies.

 Ask 3: Include schools in any comprehensive infrastructure package.

 The average school building is 44 years old.
 Aside from general building updates, many schools also need funding to update facilities to meet the new CDC standards.
-The Reopen and Rebuild America's Schools Act of 2021 would form a grant program that would provide funding to schools.
-Priority would be given for school infrastructure needs around the CDC guidelines and for schools in low income communities.
+The Reopen and Rebuild America's Schools Act of 2021 would form a grant program providing school funding.
+Priority would be given to school infrastructure needs around the CDC guidelines and schools in low-income communities.
 RASA would also establish a public database that would include the status of school infrastructure by state.
-Finally, a requirement in the bill states that any school receiving grant funding would be required to consult with teachers and families as they are planning their infrastructure.
+Finally, a requirement in the bill states that any school receiving grant funding must consult with teachers and families as they are planning their infrastructure.

-Ask 4: Improve the federal school meal program through Child Nutrition Reauthorization and extending the current child nutrition waivers beyond 2021.
+Ask 4: Improve the federal school meal program through Child Nutrition Reauthorization and extend child nutrition waivers beyond 2021.

-Healthy students miss fewer days of school and academic success is associated with positive health and well being.
-There are two parts the PTA ask.
+Healthy students miss fewer school days, and academic success is associated with positive health and well-being.
+There are two parts the PTA asks for.
 The first part is COVID-related.
-In the pandemic, Congress granted the USDA waiver authority through 2021 to allow child nutrition programs to meet the needs of struggling families.
+During the pandemic, Congress granted the USDA waiver authority through 2021 to allow child nutrition programs to meet the needs of struggling families.
 PTA wants this extended beyond 2021.
 The second part of the ask is about child nutrition reauthorization.
-Over the last few years, the Healthy, Hunger Free Kids Act of 2010 has been eroded and it is time for this to be a legislative priority.
+Over the last few years, the Healthy, Hunger-Free Kids Act of 2010 has been eroded, and it is time for this to be a legislative priority.

-Ask 5: Support policies which protect all students, including students from historically marginalized populations and communities.
+Ask 5: Support policies that protect all students, including students from historically marginalized populations and communities.